nysbc/leginon-tutorial/README.md

 # Prerequisites

-- A modern operating system (Linux, MacOS, Windows) with 4+ GB of RAM.
+- A modern operating system (Linux, MacOS, Windows)

+*4+ GB of RAM*

+*at least 2 GB storage space for the docker image*

+- A mouse with middle click capacity

 - Docker